ishpuniani/IntercomDinnerParty/README.md

 This folder contains the input file [customers.txt](https://github.com/ishpuniani/IntercomDinnerParty/blob/master/resources/customers.txt) along with some files for the tests and output files.

 #### Output File
-We can find the output file [inviteList.txt](https://github.com/ishpuniani/IntercomDinnerParty/blob/master/resources/out/inviteList.txt) in the `resources/out` folder.
+We can find the output files
+* [inviteList.txt](https://github.com/ishpuniani/IntercomDinnerParty/blob/master/resources/out/inviteList.txt) - text file with json of each customer invited.
+* [inviteList.csv](https://github.com/ishpuniani/IntercomDinnerParty/blob/master/resources/out/inviteList.csv) - CSV file with customer information as rows.

+in the `resources/out` folder.

 ### Software and requirements
 This problem has been solved using the language Python.
 If you are using a Mac or Linux, it should already be